HL7/phd/input/pagecontent/ProfileConsumers.md

 {% fragment Observation/temperature-observation JSON EXCEPT:effectiveDateTime %}

 When a PHD reports a timestamp, the PHG may adjust it.
 When the PHG adjusts a PHD timestamp, it generates a [Coincident Timestamp Observation](StructureDefinition-PhdCoincidentTimeStampObservation.html) that records how the `Observation.effective[x]` value was derived.
-When the PHD reports an absolute-time `valueDateTime`, this Coincident Timestamp Observation includes the [PhdLocalTime modifier extension](StructureDefinition-phd-local-time.html) on the containing Observation with `valueBoolean=true`.
-Consumers should interpret this flag as identifying source-reported local time; it does not provide a time-zone offset or identify a time zone.
+When the PHD reports local time without a UTC offset, the Coincident Timestamp Observation records it in `Observation.valueString` using the format `YYYY-MM-DDThh:mm:ss` with optional fractional seconds and no time-zone suffix.

 ##### The PHG reference extension
 The reference to the Device resource containing the PHG properties is encoded in an extension element.
 An example of the PHG extension is shown below: